Old vs New Tax Regime Calculator Excel-Which is Better?

 Calculator Excel

-It should be made very clear that the purpose of introducing the new tax regime is to diminish the various tax deductions which we still are eligible to claim under the old tax regime.
+The reason for introducing the new tax regime should be made very clear.
+It aims to reduce the various tax deductions.
+We are still eligible to claim these under the old tax regime.

-With time, the availability of tax deductions would very likely to come down and income tax slabs will increase under the new tax regime, which is quite likely to be the only tax regime to prevail in the future.
+Over time, the availability of tax deductions will likely decrease.
+Income tax slabs will increase under the new tax regime.
+It is quite likely that this will be the only tax regime to prevail in the future.

 As per Section 115BAC, a taxpayer choosing the new income tax regime is not eligible to claim the following income tax deductions which were earlier allowed under the old tax regime: